Skip to content

 • subscriptionId: The unique identifier for the vendor’s subscription.

-• iss: The issuer claim, which indicates where the public key(s) for verifying the token are publicly available.
+• iss: The issuer claim, indicating where the public keys are available.

 1. Download the STACKIT Marketplace public keys: https://keys.marketplace.stackit.cloud/v1/resolve-customer/keys.json.